joaopege1/nutrition_assistant/README.md

 ## 🤝 Contributing

 Contributions are welcome\!
-If you'd like to help improve the RCU App, please follow these steps:
+If you'd like to help improve the Nutrition Assistant, please follow these steps:

 1. Fork the repository.
 2. Create a new feature branch (`git checkout -b feature/AmazingFeature`).